Published by Jeremy. Last Updated on February 13, 2022.

 The Hoodlebug Trail is primarily crushed gravel, but we did notice that it is fairly fine throughout most of the trail (especially closer to Indiana) that it almost gave the impression of being asphalt.
 If it weren't for subtle bumps and minor unevenness here or there, you may forget at times when riding.

 That being said, the last mile or so near the Black Lick end (and the Ghost Town Trail connector) had much larger pieces of gravel and was rocky, bumpy, and terribly uneven.
-As such, be prepared for some maneuvering if you continue all the way to the southern end of the trail just as a precaution.
-The change here is gradual, but you'll notice it.
+However, we are told since our last visit that the trail has been resurfaced and may be better now.

 From there, it is also worth noting that segments of the trail have a 1-2% grade and we generally noted the steepest segments to be on the two ends of the trails (and, generally speaking, was more uphill going towards Indiana as opposed to away).
 Despite riding the full 10 miles, we did not think that the hill segments were generally too bad, and most often were followed with an immediate decline to pick up some speed.